ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/advanced_settings_en.md

 * Weighted settings page: [Archipelago Weighted Settings](/weighted-settings)

 Clicking on the "Export Settings" button at the bottom-left will provide you with a pre-filled YAML with your options.
-The player settings page also has an option to download a fully filled out yaml containing every option with every available setting for the available options.
+The player settings page also has a link to download a full template file for that game which will have every option possible for the game including some that don't display correctly on the site.

 ## YAML Overview